toptal/granite-form/README.md

   end
 end
 ```
-Where
+where
 `ClassName` - name of model class or one of ancestors
 `data_source` - name of data source class
 `primary_key` - key to search data
 `scope_proc` - additional proc for filtering

-All required interface for adapters described in `Granite::Form::Model::Associations::PersistenceAdapters::Base`.
+All requirements for the adapter interfaces are described in `Granite::Form::Model::Associations::PersistenceAdapters::Base`.

-Adapter for ActiveRecord is `Granite::Form::Model::Associations::PersistenceAdapters::ActiveRecord`.
-So, all AR models will use `PersistenceAdapters::ActiveRecord` by default.
+The adapter for `ActiveRecord` is `Granite::Form::Model::Associations::PersistenceAdapters::ActiveRecord`.
+All `ActiveRecord` models use `PersistenceAdapters::ActiveRecord` by default.

 ### Primary